Fluorescent lamps and health: Mercury

 Fluorescent bulbs contain mercury, a toxic substance.
 The United States Environmental Protection Agency (EPA) provides safety guidelines for how to clean up a broken fluorescent bulb.
 Mercury can be harmful to children and developing fetuses, so children and pregnant women should avoid being in the area whilst a broken bulb is cleaned up.

 Bulbs which have reached the end of their life should not be disposed of in normal trash, as this may release the mercury into the environment if the bulb is damaged.
 Several countries have specialised recycling or disposal systems for fluorescent bulbs.
 According to the U.S. Environmental Protection Agency (EPA), the amount of mercury contained in a compact fluorescent lamp (about 4–5 mg) is approximately 1% of the amount found in a single dental amalgam filling or old-style glass thermometer.
 Some linear fluorescent lamps contain reduced mercury (as low as 1.7 mg) and are typically termed as "Green" and are recognizable by their green caps/tips.

 The U.S. EPA states that using energy-efficient CFLs reduces demand for power, which reduces the amount of coal burned by power plants and hence reduces the amount of mercury emitted from coal fired power plants.

 Other conditions associated with fluorescent light

 In rare cases individuals with solar urticaria (allergy to sunlight) can get a rash from fluorescent lighting, although this is true of any source of light.
 Very photosensitive individuals with systemic lupus erythematosus may experience disease activity under artificial light.
 Standard acrylic diffusers over the fluorescent lamps absorb nearly all the UV-B radiation and appear to protect against this.

 One paper suggested that in rare cases, fluorescent lighting can also induce depersonalization and derealization; subsequently, it can worsen depersonalization disorder symptoms.

 The charity Migraine Action Association reported concerns from members that CFL bulbs can cause migraines, and there are many anecdotal reports of such occurrences.

+Although it is possible to retrofit with electronic ballasts, many fluorescent lighting installations retain older ballasts containing toxic polychlorinated biphenyls.